fiberseq/fiberseq-smk/README.md

 wget https://raw.githubusercontent.com/sjneph/cutnm/master/src/cutnm
 chmod 755 cutnm
 export PATH=$PATH:/path/to/cutnm
+# Download and build ft as shown at https://github.com/mrvollger/fibertools-rs.
+Add ft to your path.
 ```

 On the Stergachis Lab's cluster, you can add the following line to your `~/.bashrc` to load the needed `SMRTlink` tools: